Do you have severe abdominal pain? You could have gallstones. Learn more about the signs and symptoms.

 - Tenderness in the abdomen, especially on the upper right side

-“While pain can be a symptom of gallstones, it’s important to know that they often manifest as more of a vague discomfort rather than pain,” says Hector C. Ramos, MD, clinical professor of surgery (clinician educator) at the Keck School of Medicine of USC.
+“While pain can be a symptom of gallstones, it’s important to know that they often manifest as more of a vague discomfort rather than pain,” says Hector C. Ramos, MD, a hepatobiliary and pancreatic surgeon at Keck Medicine of USC.
 “They’re most often found when a primary care doctor does an ultrasound, because a patient comes in with what they believe to be indigestion or abdominal distress.”

 2. Who is at risk for gallstones?